 This program integrative training and very specific for the fingers.
 After doing a day training program it is good to climb in the gym, but avoid boulders with small crimps or possibly painful holds, and definitely do not add any form of additional finger training.

-To do the training you will need to make sure you have access to basic gym equipment, a climbing wall and specific climbing training equipment, all of which should be available at a commercial gym.
+To do the training you will need to make sure you have access to basic equipment, a pull up bar and fingerboard.

 Below is what you ideally need for the training but we know that you may not always have everything so it’s important to be flexible.
 The more variety the better